 One of the biggest changes has been in terms of consent; consent must be a ‘positive indication’, which means that it has to be opted into, clear and unambiguous.
 Any parental consent given to the school under the Data Protection Act 1998 has been reviewed and we have asked all our parents to complete and return a multi-purpose consent form.
 Parental consents not covered by the multi-purpose consent form may be requested and we will ensure that we ask for your consent as it becomes appropriate to do so.

 We are pleased to be able to announce that we have appointed one of our school governors to the role of Data Protection Governor.
 This role will focus on monitoring the schools policies and procedures to ensure compliance with the new GDPR legislation and present an annual report to governors.
-Finally, schools are required to appoint a data protection officer (DPO) and we will be doing this as soon as practicable.
+Finally, schools are required to appoint a data protection officer (DPO) - see information above.

 Please read the school’s privacy notices on the school website.
 It is important that you read and understand the privacy notice, as the school wants to ensure that you know what we are doing with your data and that you know we are acting legally.

 Policies are published on the school’s website.
 Click here to go to the Policies Page

 For data protection enquiries to the school, please email: firstname.lastname@example.org